Can children wear contact lenses?

 Is it safe for children to wear contact lenses?

-Also consider if your child actually needs lenses at such a young age, or are the reasons for them wanting to wear lenses more cosmetic?
-Do they feel pressured to wear lenses because of peer pressure?
+Strongly consider if your child actually needs lenses at such a young age, or are the reasons for them wanting to wear lenses more cosmetic?
+Do they feel they need to wear lenses because of peer pressure?

 Do things change as you age?